 OK - TALK TO ME ABOUT THE TRADE

-For those that want more information on the VXX and VIX futures and options the CBOE is a treasure trove of information as is Jill's article 5 Misperceptions About VXX.
+For those that want more information on the trading VXX options and VIX futures and options the CBOE is a treasure trove of information as is Jill's article 5 Misperceptions About VXX.

 With the price of VXX trending down most of the time, except for rare instances where there are large price spikes, a simple option strategy should work.

-We tested buying an a put option spread in the VXX using the 90 day options over the last five-years.
+We tested buying a put option spread in the VXX using the 90 day options over the last five-years.
 Here are the results of this VXX options trading strategy:

 We see a 615% return, testing this over the last 5-years.
 Since we tested the 90 day options, that was 21 trades, in which 17 were winners and 4 were losers.

-We can see that this strategy hasn't been a winner all the time, but it has won a lot.
+We can see that this VXX trading strategy hasn't been a winner all the time, but it has won a lot.